pcalatayud-prog/pablocalatayud.github.io/about.md

 published: true
 ---

-## Current Plans!
+## Current Plans

-I am a mathematician with skills in logical reasoning and multidisciplinary abilities.
-I have 4 years of experience working in start-up environments, making me flexible and adaptable.
-I am also a team player with a strong work ethic.
-My professional background includes coding in MATLAB for aerospace engineering projects and a Bachelor’s degree in mathematics from the University of Cantabria.
-I have also completed a Master’s degree in Data Science and I am seeking a challenging position in the data science industry where I can utilize my skills and continue to grow.
+I am seeking a challenging position in the data science industry where I can utilize my skills and continue to grow!

 # Education: